 Why so many resolutions fail

-For all those people you know who make New Year's resolutions, here's this fact to ponder: It’s estimated that only 8 percent of us follow through with them.
+For all those people you know who make New Year's resolutions, here's this fact to ponder: It’s estimated that only 8% of us follow through with them.
 Why is it so hard?

 1. Our goals are too extreme.
-A 2016 study found that more than half of resolutions are health-related, like eating healthier or exercising more.
+A study by University of Chicago researchers found that more than half of resolutions are health-related, like eating healthier or exercising more.
 It's hard to change your entire diet or lose 20 pounds, so when things don't change immediately, people tend to throw in the towel.
 The researchers also found, no surprise, that it's easier to stick to resolutions if you enjoy doing them.
 So try setting smaller and more manageable goals that you actually enjoy, like taking a walk every day at lunch or adding favorite fruits and vegetables to your diet.

 2. Our goals are too vague.
 Similarly, it doesn't do much good if your goals aren't easy to follow.
 Instead of "lose some weight," plan on losing five pounds.
 Instead of "volunteering more," pick a day, a time and a program.

 3. We make too many resolutions.
 Don't try to do everything at once.
-Nearly 40 percent of people blame broken resolutions on being too busy and having too many other things to do.
+Nearly 40% of people blame broken resolutions on being too busy and having too many other things to do.